"There is more to life than increasing its speed." - Gandhi.

 My loved ones deserve my best, not my leftovers.

 Don't you want to be able to say those things more?
 I do.

 I can't give commitments as before.
 Don't expect my cell phone to be on always.

 Don't expect perfection from me all the time.
 I realised it's ok to be not perfect all the time.

 For me, slowing down is about being present.

 It's about making the person in front of me feel like important (because they are).

-It’s about concentrating on the tasks I’m doing in the moment, because when I’m distracted everything I do suffers.
+It's about concentrating on the tasks I'm doing at the moment, because when I'm distracted everything I do suffers.

-Life as a whole is better if you go slowly, and take the time to savor it, appreciate every moment.
-That’s the simplest reason to slow down.
+Life as a whole is better if you go slowly, and take the time to savour it, appreciate every moment.
+That's the most straightforward reason to slow down.